cezarypiatek/cezarypiatek.github.io/src/content/post/maintainable-test-fixture/index.md

 ---

-In this blog post I describe the typical problems cause by the usage of `Setup` and `Teardown` method in dotnet tests and how those problems can be solved by using only C# language features.
+In this blog post I describe the typical problems caused by the usage of `Setup` and `Teardown` method in dotnet tests and how those problems can be solved by using only C# language features.

 <!--more-->